sourcegraph/about/docs/terms-self-hosted.md

 4. use any release of the Software that is more than three (3) versions older than the then-most-current release of the Software.

+3.3 **No Sensitive Data**.
+You acknowledge and agree that, (i) the Software is not designed to store Sensitive Data (as defined below), and (ii) you will not use the Software to store Sensitive Data.
+“Sensitive Data” means: (i) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (ii) protected health information as defined in HIPAA; (iii) payment cardholder information or financial account information, including bank account numbers or other personally identifiable financial information; (iv) social security numbers, driver’s license numbers, or other government identification numbers; (v) other information subject to regulation or protection under specific laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (“GLBA”) or related rules or regulations; or (vi) any data similar to the above protected under applicable laws.
+You acknowledge that the Software and related features are not intended to meet any legal obligations for these uses, including HIPAA and GLBA requirements and that we are not a Business Associate as defined under HIPAA.
+Therefore, notwithstanding anything else in this Agreement, we have no liability for Sensitive Data processed in connection with your use of the Software.

-3.3 **Ownership of the Software**.
+3.4 **Ownership of the Software**.
 The Software is owned and operated by Sourcegraph.
 All Content made available via the Software is owned by us or our licensors and is protected by intellectual property and other applicable laws.
 All of our trademarks, service marks, and trade names are proprietary to us or our affiliates.

-3.4 **Ideas**.
+3.5 **Ideas**.
 You may submit comments or ideas about the Software, such as how to improve it.
 By submitting a comment or idea, you agree that your disclosure is gratuitous, unsolicited and without restriction and will not place us under any fiduciary or other obligation, and that we are free to use the comment or idea without any additional compensation to you.
 By acceptance of your submission, we do not waive any rights to use similar ideas we already had or obtained from other sources.

-3.5 **Extensions**.
+3.6 **Extensions**.
 As described above, certain features of the Software may allow you to download software packages from the Extension Registry.
 These packages may be offered by us or by third-party providers.
 Packages made available by third-party providers are subject to separate terms and conditions and are not governed by these Terms.

-3.6 **Beta Software**.
+3.7 **Beta Software**.
 We may make beta and experimental products, features, and Documentation available to you on an early access basis (“Beta Software”).
 Beta Software is not generally available and may contain bugs, defects, and errors.
 We provide Beta Software “as is,” without warranties, and may discontinue the Beta Software at any time.
 Our service level agreements do not apply to Beta Software.
 If and when the Beta Software becomes generally available, you will have the option to pay for the software or discontinue its use.
 We may use your feedback about Beta Software.

 <span style="color:#b200f8;">